squarepupil/website-pages/src/pages/questions.md

 ## ... math?

-Much like reading, basic arithmetic is a useful skill that children learn as they need it.
-They use numbers in daily life, such as when dealing with money, dividing things up, deciding how long a turn should be, etc., and they get a natural feeling for their use.

-The more advanced mathematics are not picked up naturally, but they are easily learned when there is need.
-There is ample evidence of this in the history of Sudbury schools.
-For example, college entrance tests require some mathematical knowledge which Sudbury students pick up with a few weeks of dedicated effort.

-Our model also has the additional feature that none of our students learn to fear or hate mathematics.
-Instead, they see it as a tool that they can master just as they can master any other skill that they may need or want.
+As with reading, children learn basic arithmetic, because it is a useful skill.
+Whether dealing with food, toys, games, or money, counting or sharing is involved.
+Children assimilate math concepts from using numbers in these very natural contexts.

+Children also study advanced mathematics as needed to achieve specific goals.
+To prepare for college entrance exams, they seek resources for self-study and often find that they can grasp all the material relatively quickly in a few months.
+They learn to view math as a tool that they can master, rather than as a subject to be feared or dreaded for years.

+["Kids Learn Math Easily When They Control Their Own Learning"] (https://www.psychologytoday.com/blog/freedom-learn/201004/kids-learn-math-easily-when-they-control-their-own-learning) shares the ways that children encounter, explore, and learn math concepts on their own.

 ## ... getting into college?